The best advice I ever got on dealing with emails? Just don’t read them! At least not first thing in the morning.

 I switch instantly into reactive mode.
 So many people want answers from me, and I will please them all.

 Usually answering emails takes longer than I expect.
 Have you ever measured the time you need for answering emails?
 If not, do it now.
 Before you start, estimate how long you will need, and later on compare this with your actual.
 And be honest.

 My working hard on bringing down the number of red items in my inbox is accompanied by “dings” and pop-ups: “You’ve got new mail”.
 Like a modern Sisyphus, for each email I delete, two more seem coming in.
 And, well, since I am distracted anyway already, why not answer a few more.

 Does this sound familiar?
 I think I can see a smile on your face.

 On days when I give in to email dictatorship, between one and two hours of the early morning pass by easily without ticking anything on my “important but not urgent” list.
-(You remember Stephen Covey‘s matrix, don’t you?)
+(You remember the Eisenhower Matrix, don’t you?)

 Worse than that, after this exercise my mind got a little blur from juggling various topics and multi-tasking.
 A good deal of the day’s initial energy already faded, and it’s hard to re-focus.